dmbarbour/wikilon/docs/AboutABC.md

 ### Encoding Binaries in ABC

 Programmers often work with binary encoded data, e.g. compressed visual or audio data, secure hashes, ciphertext.
-I would like to encode MP3 files, texture data, or short video clips as ABC resources.
+I would like the ability to encode MP3 files, texture data, or short video clips as ABC resources.
 This would allow me to leverage ABC's secure content distribution, caching, partial evaluation, and nearly transparent link model.
 However, unless embedded binaries can be stored and transmitted efficiently, this simply won't happen.

-ABC does not have an embedded literal type for binaries.
-However, ABC resources and network streams will be compressed, and perhaps we leverage that.
-The idea for encoding binaries in ABC is simple:

-1. naively encode binary data in a base16 alphabet
-2. specialize a compression pass to recognize base16

-The compression algorithms under consideration[*](doc/Compression.md) would encode large binaries with about 0.8% overhead prior to the main compression, and with another 1:64 overhead if the binary itself cannot be compressed.
-This would be acceptable for almost any application.
-And even smaller binaries, like resource IDs (48 bytes), are encoded with a reasonable 4% overhead.
+The current intention is to encode binaries in text using the Base16 alphabet `bdfghjkmnpqstxyz` in simple, rigid, block-formatted structure of perhaps 64 characters per line.
+So 128 bytes might encode as:

+        "bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+         bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+         bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+         bdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyzbdfghjkmnpqstxyz
+        ~

+A specialized compression pass can easily recognize such binaries and encode them as true binaries for storage or streaming.
+Further, we might later achieve effective performance via future ABCD extensions (see below) specialized for efficient binary processing.

-I plan to use a non-conventional base16 alphabet: `bdfghjkmnpqstxyz`.
-This is the lower case English alphabet minus vowels `aeiou` and most ABC data plumbing operators `vrwlc`.
-This alphabet ensures this specialized compression primarily impacts intentionally binary encoded data.
-It also avoids risk of spelling offensive words by accident.
+*Note:* The `bdfghjkmnpqstxyz` alphabet is `a-z` minus vowels `aeiou` and common ABC data plumbing `vrwlc`.
+This alphabet ensures binaries are visually distinct from bytecode and natural language texts.

 ## Awelon Bytecode Deflated (ABCD)